10 fun facts about chickens - BC SPCA

 10 fun facts about chickens

 Did you know?
-It is estimated that there are more than 33 billion chickens worldwide!
-Outnumbering the human population, chickens are one of the most common farm animals.
+It is estimated that there are more than 34 billion chickens worldwide!
+Outnumbering the human population at a rate of four to one, chickens are one of the most common farm animals.
 Get the s-coop on these eggs-traordinary animals here!

 1. Chickens are living descendants of dinosaurs

 Chickens are the closest living relatives of dinosaurs!
-Scientific evidence has proven the shared common ancestry between chickens and the Tyrannosaurus rex.
+Scientific evidence has proven a shared common ancestry between chickens and the Tyrannosaurus rex.

 2. Chickens aren’t completely flightless

-Chickens were domesticated about 8000 years ago, and evolved from the Red junglefowl, which are tropical birds that live in the jungle.
+Chickens were domesticated about 8,000 years ago and evolved from the Red junglefowl, a tropical bird that lives in the jungle.
 These wild birds fly to escape predators and to roost high up in trees.
 Today’s domestic chickens still have the ability to fly, although not as effectively.
-Chickens can fly for short distances – enough to clear obstacles or reach a perch.
+Chickens can fly for short distances—enough to clear obstacles or reach a perch.

 3. Chickens can dream

-Research has shown that chickens experience REM (rapid eye movement) while sleeping, meaning they can dream just like us!
+Research has shown that chickens experience REM (rapid eye movement) while sleeping, meaning they can dream!
 They also have a sleep phase that humans don’t experience called unihemispheric slow-wave sleep, where one half of the brain is asleep and the other is awake.
 This means that chickens can sleep with one eye open, which is especially useful for looking out for predators.

 4. Chickens have better colour vision than humans